 Term Puzzle (Unit) Content Autumn Being Me in My Includes understanding my own identity and how I fit well 1: World in the class, school and global community.
 Jigsaw Charter established.
-Autumn Celebrating Includes anti-bullying (cyber and homophobic bullying 2: Difference included) and understanding Spring 1: Dreams and Includes goal setting, aspirations, who do I want to Goals become and what would I like to do for work and to contribute to society
+Autumn Celebrating Includes anti-bullying (cyber and homophobic bullying 2: Difference included) and understanding Spring 1: Dreams and Includes goal-setting, aspirations, who do I want to Goals become and what would I like to do for work and to contribute to society

-Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change
+Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer Relationships Includes understanding friendship, family and other 1: relationships, conflict resolution and communication skills, bereavement and loss Summer Changing Me Includes Relationships and Sex Education in the context 2: of coping positively with change

-At St Kew, we allocate a minimum of one hour to PSHE each week or the equivalent time during a half-term if more appropriate in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At Upton Cross, we allocate a minimum of one hour to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.